openhab/openhab-addons/bundles/org.openhab.binding.upnpcontrol/README.md

 * `dc:title = "Donnie Darko" and upnp:class = "object.container.playlistContainer"` would search for a playlist with a specific name.

-With the last example, if the `browsedown` configuration parameter is `true`, the result will not be the playlist, but the content of the playlist.
+With the last example, if the `browseDown` configuration parameter is `true`, the result will not be the playlist, but the content of the playlist.
 This allows immediately starting a play command without having to browse down to the first result of the list (the unique container).
 This is especially useful when doing searches and starting to play in scripts, as the play command can immediately follow the search for a unique container, without a need to browse down to a media ID that is hidden in the browse option list.
-For interactive use through a UI, you may opt to switch the `browsedown` configuration parameter to `false` to see all levels in the browsing hierarchy.
+For interactive use through a UI, you may opt to switch the `browseDown` configuration parameter to `false` to see all levels in the browsing hierarchy.

 The `searchfromroot` configuration parameter always forces searching to start from the directory root.
 This will also always reset the `browse` channel to the root.